LincaMarius/ISAP-1_Logisim_Simulation/README.md

 ![ Figure 38 ](/Pictures/Figure38.png)

-The Program Counter is made with 4 JK flip-flops and increments the stored numerical value if the CP control signal is active and the positive edge of the clock signal occurs.
+The Program Counter is made with 4 JK Flip-Flops and increments the stored numerical value if the CP control signal is active and the positive edge of the clock signal occurs.

-This action occurs for any instruction during [ microstep T2 ](https://github.com/LincaMarius/ISAP-1_Instruction_Set/blob/main/Pictures/Figure3.png).
+This action occurs for any instruction during [microstep T2](https://github.com/LincaMarius/ISAP-1_Instruction_Set/blob/main/Pictures/Figure1.png).

-The output of this register is connected to the 4 least significant bits of the Bus through a 4-bit 3-state Buffer.
-The other 4 most significant bits are not connected and because we are using TTL logic circuits will appear to be high.
+The output of this register is connected to the 4 least significant bits of the Bus through a 4-bit Tre-state Buffer.
+The other 4 most significant bits are not connected and because we are using TTL logic chips will appear to be high.
 The output is active only when the EP control signal is high.

-This action occurs for any instruction during [ microstep T1 ](https://github.com/LincaMarius/ISAP-1_Instruction_Set/blob/main/Pictures/Figure3.png).
+This action occurs for any instruction during [ microstep T1 ](https://github.com/LincaMarius/ISAP-1_Instruction_Set/blob/main/Pictures/Figure1.png).

 The PROBE pins are used to view the contents of the Program Counter regardless of whether the output is in tri-state mode.